 Third, the preparation of the maps (search, selection, and adjustment) was the most time-consuming activity.
 The set of maps was updated as the need for improvements was perceived.
-Indeed, PBL requires a significant amount of resources (e.g., printed materials) and time for preparation (George et al., 2009; Prince, 2004; Wood, 2003).
+Indeed, PBL requires a significant number of resources (e.g. printed materials) and time for preparation (George et al., 2009; Prince, 2004; Wood, 2003).

-In addition, this training was delivered face-to-face, but trainers should consider specific pedagogical practices for online trainings (Bailey and Card, 2009).
-A challenge that arises is how to apply active learning in a circumstance that demands social distancing, for instance, the 2020's COVID-19 educational disruption (Farnell et al., 2021).
+In addition, this training was delivered face to face, but trainers should consider specific pedagogical practices for online trainings (Bailey and Card, 2009).
+A challenge that arises is how to apply active learning in a circumstance that demands social distancing, for instance, the educational disruption in 2020 due to COVID-19 (Farnell et al., 2021).
 Like Orrill (2002) and Valaitis et al. (2005), the use of digital workspaces for visual collaboration should be explored in future works.